 A player with great learning skills is a force to be judged with.
 The angle at which you’re leaning can either create or break a gunfight.

-Save the drones, sneak them in a dark spot.
-Later on, use them to hunt the defenders, their gadgets, barbed wires or traps.
+Save the drones, and sneak them into a dark spot.
+Later on, use them to hunt the defenders, their gadgets, barbed wires, or traps.

 Utilize Echo’s Yokai or Valkyrie’s cameras to watch where the attackers are evolving from.
 The legitimate intel you can gain from these gadgets will serve you more than playing for kills.